sematext/docs/docs/logagent/input-filter-grok.md

-Title: Use Grok patterns to filter raw logs
+title: Use Grok patterns to filter raw logs
+description: Logagent features modular logging architecture framework where each input or output module is implemented as a plugin, and loaded on demand as declared in the configuration file.
+Input filters process raw input from input plugins before log events get parsed and grep and grok filters are currently available

 ## Input Filter: Grok